|

 • Location: 6690 216 St, Langley City

 It immediately became a massive hit because it was created inside a vast greenhouse.
-So regardless of the weather outside, you can stay warm and cozy as your savor the spectacular Christmas light displays and illuminated structures at Glow.
+So regardless of the weather outside, visitors can stay warm and cozy as they savor the dazzling displays and illuminated structures at Glow.

 As well as their light display, the indoor event includes live entertainment, a visit with Santa, food trucks, and an excellent selection of vendors offering local goods.
 This event is great for families and wheelchair friendly.